srobo/team-emails/SR2021/2021-04-20-league-4-knockouts-simulator-update.md

 Hi,

 With the final round of league matches coming up this weekend and the finals the week after, we wanted to give you some quick reminders about the schedule.
-We've also fixed a small bug in the compass which should make it more accurate.
+Over the next week or so we'd love to hear about about your experiences competing in SR2021.
+Finally we've also fixed a small bug in the compass which should make it more accurate.

 ## Simulator Update